 Yes.
 Our commitment to your well-being is exemplified in our Road Scholar Assurance Plan.
 Whether you are on a program in the United States or abroad, every Road Scholar participant automatically receives this plan.

-Road Scholar recommends that all participants consult with their physician, the Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO) and the U.S. Department of State regarding their health condition and recommendations specific to the destinations they will visit well before departure.
+In addition to maintaining their necessary vaccinations, including seasonal influenza vaccination, Road Scholar recommends that all participants consult with their physician, the Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO) and the U.S. Department of State regarding their health condition and recommendations specific to the destinations they will visit well before departure.
 While Road Scholar does its best to provide pertinent information regarding health requirements and travel health precautions for travel, please remember that we are not health experts and can only share with you the recommendations made by the CDC and the U.S. Department of State.
 It is therefore your responsibility to consult with your physician and contact the CDC for health information specific to your travel destination.
 Your physician will be able to assess your overall health and fitness, provide information and guidance on health risks you may encounter while traveling, medication you may need to take and other precautions for the prevention of injury, illness and general health issues during your program.

 Millions of people travel each year.
 If you attend a program, the odds are in your favor that you will have an enjoyable and incident-free program.
 However, certain risks — from natural disasters to accidents, outbreaks of illness, crime, insect-borne and other infectious diseases, and environmental risks to health, terrorism and other unforeseen events— are inherent in travel.
 While such occurrences are beyond our control, we make substantial efforts to be prepared for such possibilities.
 Participants are encouraged to review the safety and travel information provided by the U.S. Department of State and Centers for Disease Control and Prevention (CDC) to learn about current security issues, travel advisories and warnings, recent embassy notices, country-specific health information, health risks you may encounter while traveling, precautions for the prevention of illness, disease and general health issues during your program and other helpful destination-specific information.
 By enrolling in a program, you agree to assume responsibility for your own health, safety, and welfare and acknowledge that Road Scholar cannot guarantee your safety or health at any time.